UKCloud/documentation/articles/vmware/vmw-faq.md

 You can use the UKCloud catalog of operating systems or upload your own.

-We offer Windows Server Windows 2012, Windows 2016, Red Hat Enterprise Linux and CentOS.
+We offer Windows Server 2012, Windows 2016, Red Hat Enterprise Linux and CentOS.

 > [!NOTE]
 > As of 14 January 2020, Windows Server 2008 is out of support.
 We highly recommend that you upgrade to Windows Server 2012 or Windows Server 2016.